 32 Now learn a parable of the fig tree; When his branch is yet tender, and putteth forth leaves, ye know that summer is nigh: 33 So likewise ye, when ye shall see all these things, know that it is near, even at the doors.
 (Nov.
 2, 1917; “The Balfour Declaration” allowing Jews to return to Israel)

-He told us what to watch for.
-It has been stated that over 60% of the Bible is prophecy.
-As you have been shown, there are many prophecies of time which can be known, yet this is seldom talked about in any Sunday School or church sermon as it is deemed not important.
+He told us when to start watching.
+It’s believed that over 60% of the Bible is prophecy.
+As you have seen, there are many prophecies of time which can be known, yet this subject is seldom brought up in any Sunday School or church sermon because many consider it not necessary.
 They tell us the return of Jesus Christ will come as a complete surprise to everyone, so why look at any of this prophecy stuff!
-Knowing prophecy will reveal the “year” or “Feast Season” of His return.

 He told us what month and day to watch on; The Feast of Trumpets.
 He told us the day we need to be watching, and this parable has provided us; the hour or watch of which we need to be aware.

 But know this; that if the Goodman of the house had known in what watch the thief would come, he would have watched, and would not have suffered his house to be broken up.

 He told us what to look for, how much more must He do?